open5e/open5e/source/monsters/statistics.rst

 need to make an additional ability check to determine whether the grapple succeeds, unless the attack says otherwise.

-A creature grappled by the monster can use its action to try to escape.
+A creature :ref:`srd:grappled` by the monster can use its action to try to escape.
 To do so, it must succeed on a Strength (Athletics) or Dexterity (Acrobatics) check against the escape DC in the monster's stat block.
 If no escape DC is given, assume the DC is 10 + the